bbauska/W3Cx-3of5/README.md

 <h4>Explanations</h4>

-This example is similar to the previous one, except that this time we read multiple files.
+<p>This example is similar to the previous one, except that this time we read multiple files.

 <i>Line 20:</i> this is the for loop that will iterate on the files object passed as parameter by the onchange listener declaration at <i>line 10.<i>

 <i>Line 25:</i> instead of declaring the onload listener with a reader.onload =... directly in the loop, this time we preferred to write a separate function that will do this.
-This technique is useful when you want the listener to work with extra variables computed in the loop (in our case, the name of the file).
+This technique is useful when you want the listener to work with extra variables computed in the loop (in our case, the name of the file).</p>

 <h4>About charter encoding</h4>